 To be found on Swan Street at this time were William Catchpole’s hatting firm; a herring and egg merchant; glass works; coopers; oyster dealer; banks; tobacconist; jewellers; Richardson the pawnbrokers, coffee shops and at number 20 – 22 Swan Street – musical instrument makers.
 There was also the Rising Sun on the corner of Rochdale Road – a well established public house and music hall, the Burton Arms – still at number 31, and the Smithfield Hotel at the end of the row.

-Almost everyone knows that ‘The Band’ got it’s name because of the small stage high up on the wall that musicians used to perform on.
+Almost everyone knows that ‘The Band’ got its name because of the small stage high up on the wall that musicians used to perform on.
 But finally we can reveal how this came about.
-Florrie Branagan and Jack Branelli – who later married – and who played at the George and Dragon in the late 1930’s, remember that the idea for a stage upon the wall came from Ernie Tyson Flo’s uncle – in 1937, and that he installed the stage.
+Florence Flanagan and Jack Brannigan – who later married – and who played at the George and Dragon in the late 1930’s, remember that the idea for a stage upon the wall came from Ernie Tyson, Flo’s uncle – in 1937, and that he installed the stage.

 Always known as a rough place Ernie Tyson ran it with a rod of iron.
 Jack Branelli remembers that if there was any trouble ‘one punch from Ernie and they’d be on the cabbages’ – a reference to the vegetable stalls that lined Oak Street.

 The George and Dragon had table service and the waiters wore white aprons.
 It was immensely popular and known as a services pub during the war when Americans, Canadians, Australians, French as well as British soldiers, market traders, factory workers and shoppers all used it.
 Italian prisoners of war and deserters were rumoured to come in.
 Often the band carried on playing during air-raids ‘ especially when the raids became more common.